iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [PredictionIO](https://prediction.io/) - An open-source machine learning server for developers and data scientists to create predictive engines for production environments.
 Built on top of Apache Spark, HBase and Spray.
 - [BayesiaLab 5.4](http://www.bayesia.us/) is a powerful Artificial Intelligence software (Win/Mac/Unix), which provides scientists a comprehensive “lab” environment for machine learning, knowledge modeling, analytics, simulation, and optimization — all based on the Bayesian network paradigm.
 - [Metafor Software](http://www.metaforsoftware.com/) Detect the anomalies that matter – automatically and in real time.
 Analyze the behavior of millions of logs and metrics of any type from any data source.
 Get alerted at the earliest sign of a problem so you can fix it immediately; no threshold or rule setting required.
+- [Geogebra](http://www.geogebra.org/) is a multi-platform mathematics software that gives everyone the chance to experience the extraordinary insights that math makes possible

 - [PiktoChart](http://piktochart.com/).
 Easy-To-Use Infographic Creator.
 Discover how non-designers are creating beautiful infographics in as little as 10 minutes
 - [Datawrapper](https://datawrapper.de/).
 Create charts and maps in just four steps.
 This tool reduces the time you need to create visualizations from hours to minutes.